c-w/gutenberg/README.rst

 * Cleaning the texts: removing all the crud, leaving just the text behind.
 * Making meta-data about the texts easily accessible.

-The package has been tested with Python 2.7 and 3.5+.
+The package has been tested with Python 3.6+.

 An HTTP interface to this package exists too.
 `Try it out! <https://github.com/c-w/gutenberg-http>`_